IuryDamascenoDev/US_Prescribers-Data_Pipeline/README.md

 Total Days Supply
 Total Drug Cost

-\t 1.2 Cities report requirements:
+&emspemsp; 1.2 Cities report requirements:
 Calculate the Number of zips in each city.
 Calculate the number of distinct Prescribers assigned for each City.
 Calculate total TRX_CNT prescribed for each city.